re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Log.md

     * "The watchdog rate changes based on the power passing through the chip.
 Going from idle to power down, the watchdog will run at a different rate.
 Turn on a few digital outputs; different rate.
 The watchdog timer is also sensitive to the ambient temperature and the supply voltage.
 Even changing the watchdog timer settings alters the rate.
 In addition, the watchdog timer has a lot of jitter.
 Under the exact same conditions, the timer will expire at slightly different times"

 * Timer used while the Arduino is in Low Power Mode.
-This timer is know to be very inaccurate, with it flucuating depending on the input voltage and temperature.
+This timer is know to be very inaccurate, with it fluctuating depending on the input voltage and temperature.

+# GPS Module VK2828U7G5LF comes with an RTC with a lifespan of 2 hours.
+If the GP were to turn on every hour for 10 seconds, would it extend the lifespan of the RTC?
+* Unfortunately, no. Can try extending the time the GPS run-time or shorten the interval where it's powered off.
+* Theory is that the RTC is powered via a capacitor, and so the capacitor needs time to recharge when connected to a power source.
+This in not included in the data sheet, so little can be done about proving/testing this.

 # If looking into noise again, start here (may be useful for figuring out what antenna to use)
 https://ava.upuaut.net/?p=836